The 10 Reasons Why Sit to Stand Desks Are So Popular

 Standing more is clinically proven to improve your health, reduce the risk of premature death and disease, and increase physical activity.
 Time spent standing has even been proven to be more effective at reducing the risks associated with sitting than an hour of exercise.

 If you've worked sitting at a desk for any length of time, then we really need no explanation here.
-But just in case you haven't connected the dots, the back, neck, shoulder, and head pain isn't coincidental.
+But just in case you haven't connected the dots, the back, shoulder, head, and neck pain isn't coincidental.

 When you're sitting, " up to 90% more pressure is applied on your lower back," and extended sitting can lead to reduced spine flexibility and disk damage.